Taboola: Yahoo partnership

-Products / business model
+Products

 Taboola creates the "Around The Web" and "Recommended For You" boxes at the bottom of many webpages.
 Additionally, it can recommend relevant content, including video content.
 Taboola is used by content publishers to encourage users to view more articles on the same site, or to gain revenues for referral traffic.
 Marketers and brands bid for views of their content.
 Then, an algorithm displays the advertiser's content to certain website users based on the content the user is viewing, the content's length and metadata, the user's history, and other factors.
 Taboola also has tools for publishers to remove offensive content and vet ads before they are displayed.

-Taboola provides approximately 450 billion article recommendations each month.
+Taboola serves approximately 450 billion article recommendations each month.
 It is implemented on a website with a line of JavaScript.
 The Taboola Choice feature, which was introduced in 2013, added the ability for users to filter out recommendations they do not want to see.
-An API for mobile apps was added that December.
+An API for mobile apps was added in December.
 Taboola started working on extending more features to mobile devices, user-generated content, and apps in 2015.
 In 2017, the company added a Facebook-like scrollable feed of links to articles and videos.

 Reception

+The online thumbnail grid ads promoted by Taboola and other similar companies like Outbrain have been referred to also as chumbox ads.

-According to Fortune, "Popular content isn't always good content."
-Advertiser-sponsored content displayed through the platform might include articles such as “The World’s Cutest Cat Pictures All On One Site” or “Jeff Bridges’ Magnificent Home Is Beyond Stunning”.
-In May 2013, Taboola founder Singolda said the ads help support a sustainable business model for journalism and the company vets ads before they are displayed.
+According to Fortune in 2014, "Popular content isn't always good content.", with Fortune stating that while companies that partnered with Taboola and Outbrain for advertising generally earned significant income from the partnership, the ads recommended by these services "often represent the worst of the Web".
+Advertiser-sponsored content displayed through the platform might include articles such as "The World's Cutest Cat Pictures All On One Site" or "Jeff Bridges' Magnificent Home Is Beyond Stunning".
+In May 2013, Taboola founder Adam Singolda said the ads help support a sustainable business model for journalism and the company vets ads before they are displayed.
 The company has faced criticism for its promoted content alongside the rest of the native advertising industry, including concerns about the promotion of clickbait articles.
-According to comments made to the BBC, Taboola CEO Adam Singolda has said that "The problem is that for everyone who hates one piece of content, many others love it, and click on it…if no-one clicked on it, or tweeted about it, then we would remove it."
+According to comments made to the BBC, Singolda has said "The problem is that for everyone who hates one piece of content, many others love it, and click on it... if no one clicked on it, or tweeted about it, then we would remove it."